Indooroopilly

 Indooroopilly is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Indooroopilly has a significant cultural diversity, with 36.0% speaking a language other than English at home and 43.1% born overseas.
-Christianity is the predominant religion, accounting for 37.0%.
-Hinduism, at 7.0%, is overrepresented compared to Greater Brisbane's 2.2%.
+Indooroopilly's population has a high level of cultural diversity, with 36.0% speaking a language other than English at home and 43.1% born overseas.
+Christianity is the predominant religion in Indooroopilly, comprising 37.0% of its population.
+Hinduism, however, is overrepresented in Indooroopilly compared to Greater Brisbane, with 7.0% versus 2.2%.

 Frequently Asked Questions - Diversity